Cardiovascular health and sleep are vitally related. Sleep apnea and sleep disordered breathing can have serious effects on your health.

 Oral Appliance Therapy (OAT) is very effective in reducing or eliminating snoring.
-Oral appliances are comfortable and easy to wear.
+Oral appliances are comfortable and easy to wear and less cumbersome.
 Generally, these appliances only take a few weeks to become second nature.
 Patients like that oral appliances are light, easy to travel with, and quiet-unlike CPAP therapy.

-Dr. Greene will consult with you after a thorough examination to determine the best treatment option and/or oral appliance for you.
+Dr. Greene will consult with you after a thorough evaluation to determine the best treatment option and/or oral appliance for you.

 Continuous Positive Airway Pressure (CPAP)

-Surgery is usually an option when other less invasive therapies have failed.
+Surgery is usually an option when other therapies have failed.
 Surgery can be an effective treatment option for OSA.
 However, long term success with surgery has not been determined.